disposedtrolley/blog/content/blog/2019-02-09---Generating-Salads.md

 layout: post
 draft: false
 path: "/posts/generating-salads"
-category: "Fun"
 tags:
+  - "Food"
-  - "Fun"
+  - "Data Analytics"
   - "Python"
-description: ""
 ---

 There's a salad place I like called [Chia Chia](https://www.zomato.com/melbourne/chia-chia-docklands) near where I'm currently working.
 I like it for the same reasons I hate it; it epitomises my fear of choice.
 How so?
 Here's their salad "menu":